Hip Surgery Behind Him, Thru-Hike Comes Into Focus

 A Carefree Time

 At the time I was recently married and living on the coast.
 We were about to start a family.
 We thoroughly enjoyed raising three children while I worked as a public school teacher.
 To satiate my need for outdoor activity, I would go surfing whenever the waves were up and I could get away.
 I chased waves from Canada to North Carolina and from California to Costa Rica.
 I got hung up on the rocks at Big Sur.
 I came face to face with a crocodile while paddling out at Boca Barranca, Costa Rica, and (obviously) lived to tell of it.
 I cycled both road and mountain.
 I would cycle commute a few days a week, to and from work.
-Once I crashed into the rear of a car that had slammed on its breaks, snapping my carbon fiber forks in half and face-planting on the woman’s trunk.
+Once I crashed into the rear of a car in which the driver slammed on her breaks while signalling to turn.
+I snapping my carbon fiber forks in half and face-planting on the woman’s trunk.
 Occasionally I would get away to the mountains with my bike.
 Reddish Knob (California Ridge Trail) on the West Virginia line was a favorite of mine.

 What Has Become Of Me?